Difference Between Blu-Ray and DVD

 - The image resolution of the image is calculated by finite vertical and horizontal lines of light in the picture.
 The horizontal line running across the screen is represented as 1080, 720 or 480.
 The higher the resolution, the higher the clarity of the image which gives a more detailed view of the video or image.
 DVD is designed with a standard resolution of 520 and suits well for tube television making use of available pixels on the screen, if it’s applied in high definition television it’s visible with more granularity.
 In recent days, Blu-ray is a trendsetter and have displays in 1080 and looks great in High definition television.

 - The player Compatibility is still improving every day.
 They are available in skeptical and all Blu-ray player support DVDs but the DVDs are not efficient to support Blu-ray discs since the DVD players are too vast to read the mini pits in Blu-ray disc.
 Blu-ray players are available in the market at different specifications according to budget.
 But it is easy to transfer the data from Blu-ray to DVD or vice versa.
-The best advantage of Blu-ray is its higher resolution of pictures and compatible than standard DVDs.
+The best advantage of Blu-ray is its higher resolution of pictures and compatibility than standard DVDs.

 - Blu-ray has successfully won the war in a high definition of images but still its developing technology which keeps on enhancing its features day by day.
 But people had the confusion of Blu-ray and DVD which are similar in nature but different in behavior such as image resolution, storage capacity, technology and transfer rates that are clearly explained.
 The unique feature of Blu-ray is the usage of blue laser which has a smaller wavelength that allows storing more data with high density on lens specification and numerical aperture rate of 0.85 NA